Can I Leave My Pool Filter On All The Time? Expert Guide

 Filter Media Maintenance

 Continuous operation doesn't change your regular maintenance schedule.
-Sand filters still need backwashing based on pressure differential (typically when pressure rises 8-10 PSI above clean levels).
+Sand filters still need backwashing based on pressure differential (typically when pressure rises 8-15 PSI above clean levels, though this varies significantly by filter size and manufacturer - consult your filter's specifications for exact requirements).
 Cartridge filters require cleaning every 2-4 weeks regardless of runtime.
 DE filters need regular backwashing and periodic media replacement.

 Energy Costs and Efficiency Strategies